Written by Michael VanDerLaan

 Swing Tempo

 Just as important as speed might be tempo.
 The tempo - specifically the tempo in transition - can have as much effect on a shaft as the outright speed.
-A player can have a very fast swing with a very smooth transition, and not need to play with a telephone pole.
+A player can have a very fast swing with a very smooth transition, and not need to play with an extra stiff shaft

-The key with tempo and flex is that you want the golf club to flex and un-flex exactly one time (and on time) in the swing.
+The key with tempo and flex is that you want the golf club to flex and unflex exactly on time in the swing.
 A golf club that is too soft could load and then dramatically unload too early, causing wild or random impact conditions, but it could also just flex and never release, leaving the face wide open through impact.
 Likewise, a club could be too stiff to flex properly and then rob the player of the distance created by having that stored power unleash through the bottom of the swing.

 Trajectory